No upcoming events.

 Do you suppress your authentic self at work or around family?
 This Intersectionality workshop is a supportive space for everyone to explore their identity.
-With facilitation led by our lead DEI Trainer Nicole Blackson, attendees will actively engage by reflecting on who they are, the challenges they face, and the ways that they cope.
+With facilitation led by our lead DEIB Trainer Nicole Blackson, attendees will actively engage by reflecting on who they are, the challenges they face, and the ways that they cope.

 This workshop is also for anyone struggling to express empathy for people in their professional and personal lives.
 By sharpening their emotional intelligence skills, attendees will walk away with meaningful group interactions and coping tools to unpack and unify their intersecting identities.